SerbianMuuli/Geolokaatio/README.md

 - Double-click runserver.bat

-It will install venv and necessary files, creates the database on first run and starts the server Open url from terminal with Chrome (background not loading properly on firefox)
+It will install venv and necessary files, creates the database on first run and starts the server Open url from terminal with Chrome/Firefox

 press ctrl + c and select yes in terminal to shut down server